 Q: What is a simple way to manage your business finances?

 A: It starts with being organised, we’ve got an article explaining what bookkeeping is and why it matters.
 We also strongly recommend that you use a separate business bank account for your business.

 Q: What is an affordable finance software for us?

 A: Well, we’d say Crunch is great value – you get online accounting software to keep on top of your finances, unlimited support from client managers and expert advice from accountants from just £29.50 +VAT a month.

-Q: Can Crunch help me to determine whether I should operate as, Ltd or Sole Trader?
+Q: Can Crunch help me to determine whether I should operate as a limited company or a sole trader?